foosel/foosel.github.io/content/blog/2024-07-25-on-the-importance-of-time-off/index.md

 - health
 ---

 I'm on day 4 of my desperately needed summer vacation[^1], and twice already I got pinged on my personal social media accounts about OctoPrint related stuff.
-This happens on every vacation that I take, and during shorter breaks like weekends or just after hours as well, so much so that I've pinned a post about it to my Mastodon account:
+This happens on every vacation that I take, and during shorter breaks like weekends or just after hours as well, so much so that I've pinned a post about it to my Mastodon account (that now also cross references this very blog post):

 {{< toot "https://chaos.social/@foosel/109245619011351909" >}}